Thomas J.R. Hughes

 The mission of the ICES Computational Mechanics Group (CMG) is to pursue research and development in computational mechanics and to promote Ph.D. and post-doctoral education in the discipline.
 Activities span fundamental mathematical investigations, the development of new and powerful computational methods and algorithms, and engineering and scientific applications.

-Other current CMG research topics are catheter-based nanoparticle drug delivery systems, the growth and adaptation of cerebral and abdominal aneurysms, new numerical algorithms for phase field models with applications to multiphase flows and the growth of prostrate tumors; the basal boundary condition of the west Antarctic ice sheet; simulation of brittle and ductile fracture; and the development of new discretization technologies for computational structural mechanics and fluid dynamics, including T-splines, divergence- and curl–conforming B-splines, and boundary element methods using hierarchically refined spline bases.
+Other current CMG research topics are catheter-based nanoparticle drug delivery systems, the growth and adaptation of cerebral and abdominal aneurysms, fluid-structure interaction of bioprosthetic heart valves, new numerical algorithms for phase field models with applications to multiphase flows and the growth of prostrate tumors; the basal boundary condition of the west Antarctic ice sheet, simulation of brittle and ductile fracture, and the development of new discretization technologies for computational structural mechanics and fluid dynamics, including T-splines, divergence- and curl-conforming B-splines, and boundary element methods using hierarchically refined spline bases.